mizchi/horn.js/README.md

 # Horn.js

-This is deadly simple reactive view framework.

-inspired by angular, bakcobne and knockout.
+Fast and  simple reactive view framework. inspired by angular, bakcobne and knockout.

 ## Feature